LedgerHQ/circleci-orbs/README.md

 [Orb documentation](https://circleci.com/orbs/registry/orb/ledger/chef)

-This orb implements the following actions on a Chef cookbook :
+This orb implements the following actions for a Chef cookbook :
 - it validates that all files pertaining to a cookbook are correct :
   - it checks that the cookbook version is valid and has been increased.
 See the [note about the cookbook version](#note-about-the-cookbook-version).
   - it checks that all JSON files are valid.
   - it checks the Ruby syntax with Rubocop or Cookstyle.
   - it checks the Chef syntax with Foodcritic.
 - it tests the cookbook by running it with Kitchen.
 - it uploads the cookbook on a Chef Server with Berkshelf.
-To use that job, [a Chef client must first be created and allowed to upload cookbooks](#creation-of-a-Chef-client-allowed-to-upload-cookbooks).
+To use that job, [a Chef client must first be created and be allowed to upload cookbooks](#setup-of-a-Chef-client-allowed-to-upload-data-to-a-chef-server).
 The job takes care to exclude [fixture cookbooks defined inside a group named "integration"](https://kitchen.ci/docs/reference/fixtures/).
+Additionally the status of the upload job can optionally be published on Slack by using [CircleCI's orb](https://circleci.com/orbs/registry/orb/circleci/slack).

+This orb also implements the following actions for a Chef databag, environment or role :
+- it checks that the serial has been increased.
+As CircleCI doesn't feature any mecanism to serialize jobs execution, the purpose of the `SERIAL` file is solely to prevent concurrent executions.
+See the [note about the serial file](#note-about-the-serial-file).
+- it checks that all JSON files are valid.
+- it synchronizes the repository with a Chef Server using Knife.
+To use that job, [a Chef client must first be created and be given the necessary permissions](#setup-of-a-Chef-client-allowed-to-upload-data-to-a-chef-server).
+Additionally the status of the upload job can optionally be published on Slack by using [CircleCI's orb](https://circleci.com/orbs/registry/orb/circleci/slack).

+This orb is expected to be used on dedicated repository holding either a single cookbook or all the databags or all the environments or all the roles.

 ### Note about the cookbook version